APM market overview by Bernd Harzog, co-founder and CEO of APM Experts

-So the end goal is like your end users will get to benefit from using Unravel so they can get more predictable performance from their big data platform, so they can be assured that the applications on the platform are run reliably.
+So the end goal is like your end users will get to benefit from using Unravel so they can get more predictable performance from their modern data stack platform, so they can be assured that the applications on the platform are run reliably.
 Whether it’s apps running on time and the operations perspective, we can make sure that their costs are under control.

-So this whole notion of cost assurance, there is a certain budget being allocated for your big data projects, how do you make sure you fit within the cost, not exceeding your cost every year?
+So this whole notion of cost assurance, there is a certain budget being allocated for your modern data stack projects, how do you make sure you fit within the cost, not exceeding your cost every year?
 And, lastly, improving the productivity, both of the end users and also from the operations team.
 So you’re doing more with less, and you’re actually spending more time on building the right applications that your business users can benefit from…

 Financial Services Case Study

 Here’s a quick a case study of a customer.
 We’ve been working with a large Fortune 200 financial services company for almost like a year, a year and half now.
-And they have a fairly complex environment, a big data stack that includes many systems and it’s just challenging because they are kind of like looking at all of these different things and they have to reduce their MTTR, or look at these multiple systems.
+And they have a fairly complex environment, a modern data stack that includes many systems and it’s just challenging because they are kind of like looking at all of these different things and they have to reduce their MTTR, or look at these multiple systems.

 It helps you troubleshoot, so you can quickly resolve your key issues that are affecting applications and clusters, and they help you understand what is really going on, holistically from the application perspective, and your cluster perspective so you can get more done from your current infrastructure.
 So yeah, with that, let me hand it over to, Gill.